 These can be considered to be early warnings.

-They should be heeded to as to how badly the body’s muscles tend to react towards endless sitting.
+They should be heeded to as to how badly the body’s muscles (eye muscle pain for example) tend to react towards endless sitting.

-The experts are of the opinion that computers do expose the user to harmful UV radiation.
+The experts are of the opinion that computers do expose the user to harmful UV light radiation.

 Low UV light levels are emitted by older CRT monitors, which over a period of time, leads to skin damage.